facelessuser/TabsExtra/README.md

 # ST2 Support?
 ST2 support is not officially complete.
 For best functionality, it is recommended to install the override menu for the Default tab context menu.

+Sublime Text 2 will pop up a warning reminding you that ST2 support is not final.
+You can disable it in the settings file.